Higher Derivative Supergravities in Diverse Dimensions: D=3

+Beyond $N=2$, we shall review off-shell $N=6$ conformal supergravity coupled to matter, in which the gravitational sector contains the Lorentz Chern-Simons term.
+Its consistent truncations easily yield such models for $N <6$.
+On-shell similar couplings will be reviewed for $N=8$.
+We shall also comment on superspace formulations for $4\le N\le 8$.
+Beyond four-derivative extensions, linearized results are available in \cite{Bergshoeff:2010ui}.
+Finally, we will also summarize results on exact solutions of higher derivative extensions of $3D$ (conformal) supergravities.

-Before presenting the higher-derivative supergravity models, it is worthwhile to mention that three-dimensional higher-derivative supergravity only makes sense non-perturbatively.
+It is worthwhile to mention that three-dimensional higher-derivative supergravity only makes sense non-perturbatively.
 Indeed, if treated perturbatively, they can always be reduced to (cosmological) Einstein-Hilbert supergravity and a gravitational Chern-Simons supergravity by means of field redefinitions and truncations \cite{Gupta:2007th}.